-Brushing your teeth is an important part of your oral hygiene routine.
+Brushing your teeth is an important part of your dental care routine.
 For a healthy mouth and smile the ADA recommends you:

 - Brush your teeth twice a day with a soft-bristled brush.
 The size and shape of your brush should fit your mouth allowing you to reach all areas easily.

 - Replace your toothbrush every three or four months, or sooner if the bristles are frayed.
 A worn toothbrush won’t do a good job of cleaning your teeth.

 - Make sure to use an ADA-accepted fluoride toothpaste.

 - Place your toothbrush at a 45-degree angle to the gums.